vatsvikki/ShaVi-1.0/README.md

 Execute the `ShaVi-1.0.py` file to launch the interface by following the command below:

-For Windows OS
+For Windows OS:
 ```
 python ShaVi_win-1.0.py
 ```
-For Linus OS
+For Linux OS:
 ```
 python ShaVi_linux-1.0.py
 ```